-Option 3 - Applied Dissertation - The applied dissertation option is specifically applicable to a tangible means for advancing a given organization.
+Option 3 - Action Research - The action research project is specifically applicable to a tangible means for advancing a given organization.
 These can include but not limited to analytic reports, white papers, design, facilitation, and evaluation of curriculum, training, etc., ROI (Return on Investment) metric development and application, strategic planning and strategic implementation framework, comprehensive marketing plans, large-scale assessments, evaluation plans, processes, and metrics, and diffusion/adoption strategies.
 Candidates will work closely with their doctoral research chair and committee to choose which option can maximize benefit for the candidate and align with career aspirations.
 Approval will be granted based on accessibility, impact, and scope of the project.